Donders-Institute/bidscoin/docs/troubleshooting.rst

 The data of some subjects need to be treated (mapped) differently
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^
 Sometimes you may have irregularities in your data that make that you would like make exceptions for run-items of certain subjects.
 There are different ways to do this but most likely the best way to do this is to add a json sidecar file to the source data of those run-items.
 In the json sidecar file you can store an attribute key-value pair to `overrule or extend the original attribute value of the source data <./bidsmap.html#structure-and-content>`__.
-For instance, if your fmri run was acquired with the wrong task presentation, e.g. `task2` instead of `task1`, you can add `SeriesDescription: task2` to the sidecar file to overrule `SeriesDescription: task1` in the DICOM header (to make a more specific exception that shows up as a new run-item in the bidsmap you can change it to e.g. `task1_exception`).
+For instance, if your fMRI run was acquired with the wrong task presentation, e.g. `task2` instead of `task1`, you can add `SeriesDescription: task2` to the sidecar file to overrule `SeriesDescription: task1` in the DICOM header (to make a more specific exception that shows up as a new run-item in the bidsmap you can change it to e.g. `task1_exception`).

 More help
 ---------
-If this guide doesn't help to solve your problem, then you can `search on github <https://github.com/Donders-Institute/bidscoin/issues?q=>`__ for open and/or closed issues to see if anyone else has encountered similar problems before.
+If this guide does not help to solve your problem, then you can `search on github <https://github.com/Donders-Institute/bidscoin/issues?q=>`__ for open and/or closed issues to see if anyone else has encountered similar problems before.
 If not, feel free to help yourself and others by opening a new github issue.